damalis/full-stack-nginx-magento-for-everyone-with-docker-compose/README.md

 #### 4 GB RAM (8 GB recommended) and CPU 2 cores (2 GHz each) (4 cores (2 GHz or more each) recommended)

 Upgrading the applications and extensions you obtain from the Commerce Marketplace and other sources can require up to 4 GB of RAM.
-If you are using a system with less than 4 GB of RAM, we recommend you create a [swap file](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04); otherwise, your upgrade might fail.
+If you are using a system with less than 4 GB of RAM, we recommend you create a [swap file](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04); otherwise, your install might fail.

 #### Contents: